+PRIMARY ROLE

-NOMINATING AND GOVERNANCE COMMITTEE CHAIR: Paul J. Fribourg OTHER MEMBERS: Joseph L. Bower Anthony Welters Walter L. Harris PRIMARY ROLE The Nominating and Governance Committee identifies individuals qualified to become members of our Board and recommends to our Board a slate of director nominees for election at our annual meetings of shareholders.
+The Nominating and Governance Committee identifies individuals qualified to become members of our Board and recommends to our Board a slate of director nominees for election at our annual meetings of shareholders.
 It also recommends directors for membership on our Board committees.
-2019 MEETINGS HELD: 2 Each of the members is an independent director.

 The Nominating and Governance Committee also develops and recommends to our Board a set of corporate governance principles, which are detailed in our Corporate Governance Guidelines.